Draycott Football Club and Draycott Memorial Hall committees were both struggling for funds in 1970. The Football Club had just re-

 Draycott Football Club still run a team and they play on the Village Playing Fields and in keeping with most other teams, now have the luxury of a new set of shirts most years as local pubs and businesses continue to sponsor the side.
 However the famous Draycott slope which gave teams a distinct advantage has now been done away with and the pitch is now parallel to the A371.
 The football club has progressed through the divisions of the Weston league and are now playing in the 3rd division of the Somerset Senior league, currently holding a mid-

-The Strawberry Fayre this year will still have the traditional Draycott strawberries and cream as a main feature along with other stalls, sideshows, amusements and entertainment, children’s sports, refreshments, licensed bar and music supplied by the nearby Cider Barn.
+The Strawberry Fayre this year will still have the traditional Draycott strawberries and cream as a main feature along with other stalls, sideshows, amusements and entertainment, children’s sports, refreshments, licensed bar and music.
 The committee are currently sourcing other forms of entertainment to put on for the afternoon entertainment and we hope that the weather shines for us and we get a good crowd which will raise valuable funds for both organisations and enable the committee to make donations to other village organisations.